pallets/flask/docs/api.rst

    deferred cleanup functionality.

    You might find this helpful for unittests where you need the information from the context local around for a little longer.
-Make sure to properly :meth:`~werkzeug.LocalStack.pop` the stack yourself in that situation, otherwise your unittests will leak memory.
+   Make sure to properly :meth:`~werkzeug.local.LocalStack.pop` the stack yourself in that situation, otherwise your unittests will leak memory.

 Signals
 -------